Our invoice templates are professional and sharp. Use them to directly invoice your clients and get paid fast.

 - Consider how easily the issue could be resolved informally

-In many cases a Company may consider there is little incentive to enter into negotiations until the individual has submitted the actual claim.
-Employers may want to submit their defence at the same time, as you will usually only have 28 days to lodge your defence to the Tribunal.
+In many cases a Company may consider there is little incentive to enter into negotiations until the individual has paid a tribunal fee.
+However, do not rush into a decision… even if an Employer will consider still entering into negotiations when a tribunal claim has been submitted, Employer may want to submit their defence at the same time, as you will usually only have 28 days to lodge your defence to the Tribunal.

 Once you have made a decision about whether to engage in pre-conciliation or not, contact Acas.
 If the Company is willing to engage in conciliation you can discuss with Acas the next steps in the process.